robertbrestle/aempowersync/README.md

 **Please, only use this extension for local AEM development.**

 ## Setup Configuration
-Please follow all configuration steps before attempting to execute the script.
+Please follow all configuration steps before attempting to use this extension.

 ### Software Dependencies
 - [7z](https://www.7-zip.org/a/7z1900-x64.msi)